+Business Partner A Business Partner in the regard of this Guideline is also a third- party with the exception that the agreement has been concluded in order to have all business activities with the respective Phoenix Company arranged.
 Local Compliance Manager (LCM) The individual who is responsible for the implementation of the CMS - following the specifications from Corporate Compliance - in their respective company/companies and who is available as a local point of contact for all matters relating to compliance.
 One LCM has been designated for each unit within the PHOENIX group.
-(See the Compliance Principles for more details) Employee An individual who is employed by the PHOENIX group PHOENIX group (or just "PHOENIX") Comprises all companies in which a majority of the shares are held by PHOENIX Pharma SE or one of its subsidiaries, or which are directly or indirectly controlled by the holding company or its subsidiaries.
+(See the Compliance Principles and Reporting & Investigations Guideline for more details) Employee An Employee is any individual, who signed a direct employment contract with PHOENIX group, and performs work or tasks directly for PHOENIX group.
+PHOENIX group (or just "PHOENIX") Comprises all companies in which a majority of the shares are held by PHOENIX Pharma SE or one of its subsidiaries, or which are directly or indirectly controlled by the holding company or its subsidiaries.
+Third Parties A Third-Party is any natural or juridical person with whom a company in the Phoenix group has contact.
+This contact includes all business and non-business agreements, whereby the respective agreement is not necessarily concluded to generate revenue (e.g., Donations) or has financial impact (e.g., panels for experts).
+PHOENIX group companies and their employees are not considered as Third Parties.